nyomilm/lambda-calculator/README.md

 - X-Import the wrapper button components into `App.js`
 - X-Import the display components into `App.js` as well
 - X-Compose all the components inside the `App` component to get your calculator rendering on the DOM
-- In each component, start designing things to match the design file
+- X-In each component, start designing things to match the design file
-- Style your project using any of the techniques from the module
+- X-Style your project using any of the techniques from the module
 - Don't forget about className vs class on your JSX elements!!

 **STEP 5 - (STRETCH)**